oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -----------------------------

 The Resource Owner Password Credentials Grant MUST NOT be used, as described in
-{{Section 2.4 of -oauth-security-topics}}.
+{{Section 2.4 of RFC9700}}.
 Instead, using the Authorization Code grant type and redirecting the user to the authorization server provides the authorization server the opportunity to prompt the user for secure non-phishable authentication options, take advantage of single sign-on sessions,